GitHub-TC/EmpyrionScripting/README.md

    + Note: The core of the structure must be called 'Core-Recycle-ID' (where ID stands for the ID of the structure)
    + With the configuration setting DeconstructBlockSubstitution, a replacement (by another block type) / deletion (by 0) of block types can be defined

++ {{harvest structure block's target gx gy gz \[removeDeadPlants\]}}
+  + The command can be used to mine plants.
+This requires a "gardener" (NPC crew) and money (as payment) in the refrigerator.
+    If desired, the dead plants can also be disposed of.
+However, this costs 100 times the price

 ## Positions (structure and world)
 + {{structtoglobalpos structure (vector | x y z)}}
   + Returns the world coorinates of structurepos structure (vector | x y z)